awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.Options.SSRS.md

       --apply-immediately
   ```

-### Allowing Inbound Access to Your VPC Security Group<a name="SSRS.Inbound"></a>
+### Allowing inbound access to your VPC security group<a name="SSRS.Inbound"></a>

 To allow inbound access to the VPC security group associated with your DB instance, create an inbound rule for the specified SSRS listener port\.
-For more information about setting up security groups, see [Provide Access to Your DB Instance in Your VPC by Creating a Security Group](CHAP_SettingUp.md#CHAP_SettingUp.SecurityGroup)\.
+For more information about setting up security groups, see [Provide access to your DB instance in your VPC by creating a security group](CHAP_SettingUp.md#CHAP_SettingUp.SecurityGroup)\.

-## Report Server Databases<a name="SSRS.DBs"></a>
+## Report server databases<a name="SSRS.DBs"></a>

 When your DB instance is associated with the SSRS option, two new databases are created on your DB instance: rdsadmin\_ReportServer and rdsadmin\_ReportServerTempDB\.
 These databases act as the ReportServer and ReportServerTempDB databases\.
 SSRS stores its data in the ReportServer database and caches its data in the ReportServerTempDB database\.
 RDS owns and manages these databases, so database operations on them such as ALTER and DROP aren't permitted\.

-## Accessing the SSRS Web Portal<a name="SSRS.Access"></a>
+## Accessing the SSRS web portal<a name="SSRS.Access"></a>

 Use the following process to access the SSRS web portal: